YouHaveTrouble/minecraft-optimization/README.md

 **default:** false
 **optimized:** true
 **explanation:**
 By default mob limits are counted for the entire server which means mobs might end up being distributed unevenly between online players.
 This option enables per-player mob limits, meaning all players can get approximately the same number of mobs around them regardless of number of online players.
-Enabling this option also allows you to lower `spawn-limits` in `bukkit.yml` since those are optimized for per-server mob limits.
+Enabling this option also allows you to lower default `spawn-limits` in `bukkit.yml` since those are optimized for per-server mob limits.

 #### optimize-explosions
 **default:** false
 **optimized:** true
 **explanation:**
-Faster explosion algorithm with no impact on gameplay.
+Faster explosion algorithm with no noticeable impact on gameplay.
 [SOG]

 #### max-entity-collisions
 **default:** 8
 **optimized:** 2
 **explanation:**
-Less collisions calculation per entity.
-[SOG]
+Limits the amount of collisions one entity will calculate at the same time.
+Setting this to optimized value will let you keep the player ability to nudge mobs.
+Setting this to 0 will completely disable collisions making nudging mobs/players impossible.

 #### grass-spread-tick-rate
 **default:** 1